Constellation-Labs/metagraph-monitoring-service-package/README.md

 ## Customizing Services

-You can customize services further by implementing several interfaces such as `IAlertService`, `ILoggerService`, `IGlobalNetworkService`, `IMetagraphService`, `ISeedlistService`, `IAllowanceListService`, and `ISshService`.
+You can customize services further by implementing several interfaces such as `IAlertService`, `ILoggerService`, `IGlobalNetworkService`, `IMetagraphService`, `ISeedlistService`, `IAllowanceListService`, `INotificationService`, and `ISshService`.
 All these interfaces are available in the following import statement:

 ```
 import {